greeve/eportfolio/04_competency_b.md

 ## Evidence

-The following evidences from previous course work and professional experience demonstrate examples of organizational settings where information professionals practice.
+The following evidence from previous course work and professional experience demonstrate examples of organizational settings where information professionals practice.

 1. A reflective essay assignment about professional associations and the [Association of Research Libraries (ARL)](http://www.arl.org).
 2. A semester-long research project developing a strategic plan for a public library.